The explanations in the sections that follow should help refresh your skills for using matrix algebra and using MATLAB® functions.

-In addition, William Sharpe's Macro-Investment Analysis also provides an excellent explanation of matrix algebra operations using MATLAB.
-It is available on the Web at:
+In addition, Macro-Investment Analysis by William Sharpe also provides an excellent explanation of matrix algebra operations using MATLAB.
+It is available on the web at:

 Matrix addition and subtraction operate element-by-element.
 The two input matrices must have the same dimensions.
 The result is a new matrix of the same dimensions where each element is the sum or difference of each corresponding input element.
 For example, consider combining portfolios of different quantities of the same stocks (“shares of stocks A, B, and C [the rows] in portfolios P and Q [the columns] plus shares of A, B, and C in portfolios R and S”).

 Portfolios_PQ = [100 200 500 400 300 150]; Portfolios_RS = [175 125 200 200 100 500]; NewPortfolios = Portfolios_PQ + Portfolios_RS